JulienCouzinie/Grafolana/README.md

 ##### Transfers View
 ![Transfers View](doc/transfersview.png)

 This is a Transfers Centric view.

-Each transaction has it's transfers mapped as Directed Acyclic Graph by versionning accounts to avoid cycles and offers a clear sequential view of the transfers executed by the transaction.
+Each transaction has it's transfers mapped using a Directed Acyclic Graph by versionning accounts to avoid cycles and offers a clear sequential view of the transfers executed by the transaction.
 Each link is a transfer and the number represents its order in the sequence.

 Each transaction will have its nodes grouped together.
-All transactions will appear as a grid pattern with the transactions being ordered by the timestamp starting from top left to bottom right.
+All transactions will appear as a grid pattern with the transactions being ordered by their timestamp starting from top left to bottom right.

 ![transfer view grid](doc/viewtransfergrid.png)

 ##### Accounts View
 ![Accounts View](doc/accountsview.png)

 This is an Accounts Centric view.

-Contrary to the Transfers View where accounts can appear multiple time in one graph here each node is unique.
+Contrary to the Transfers View where accounts can appear multiple time in one graph, here each node is unique.
 So cycles appear and we can clearly recognize an arbitrage here.

 As mutliples transfer between the same two accounts can happen, they are aggretated but still appear while hovering a link in the "composites" section.
 Example here with a transfer fee aggreting both the FEE and PRIORITY FEE transfers:

 ![Fees Composite](doc/accountviewcompositelinks.png)

 ##### Wallets View
 ![Wallets View](doc/walletsview.png)
 This is a Wallet Centric View.

 Here Token accounts are aggregated behind the wallet's they belongs to.
-This allow for an even more simplified view best for showcasing the relation between the actual wallets owning these accounts.
+This allow for an even more simplified view best for showcasing the relationships between the actual wallets owning these accounts.

-As many token accounts can be "hidden" behing a wallet in this view, we can still see them by hoving a node :
+As many token accounts can be "hidden" behing a wallet in this view, we can still see them by hoving a node, or selecting the wallet by clicking on it and looking in the "Selected Nodes" panel:

 ![Composite Accounts](doc/walletviewcompositeacounts.png)

 ### Transfers Detection
 The transaction parser is able to detect a variety of transfers types by [parsing its instructions](GrafolanaBack/domain/transaction/parsers/instruction_parsers.py).
 In Solana, it's possible to transfer tokens using multiple different instructions.

 In this section we cover all the possible transfers you'll be able to find using this app.

 #### Normal Transfers
 These are the "goto" instructions to transfer SOL or SPL Tokens.

 System Program's instructions: